 Search Configuration.
-We compare STRIPS-HGNs against the following baselines: no heuristic (i.e., blind), $h^{max}$ , LM-cut, and $h^{add}$ .
-These baselines all represent heuristics computable using the same input as used by STRIPS-HGNs- the delete-relaxation hypergraph - making this a fair comparison as all heuristics have access to the same information.
-We use A\ as the search algorithm to compare the different heuristics, since STRIPS-HGNs are trained using optimal heuristic values and we believe that its estimates are sufficiently informative to find the optimal solution.
+We compare STRIPS-HGNs against the following baselines: no heuristic (i.e., blind), h^{max} , LM-cut, and h^{add} .
+These baselines all represent heuristics computable using the same input as used by STRIPS-HGNs- the delete-relaxation hypergraph - making this a fair comparison.
+We use A^ search to compare the different heuristics, since STRIPS-HGNs are trained using perfect heuristic values and we believe that its estimates are sufficiently informative to find near-optimal solutions.

-To generate the training data for each training problem, we used Fast Downward (Helmert 2006) configured with A\ search and the LM-cut heuristic with a timeout of 2 minutes.
-To evaluate each testing problem with a heuristic, we used A\ search in Pyperplan (Alkhazraji et al. 2011) with a 5 minute timeout.
-For each problem and heuristic, we run A\ once.
+To generate the training data for each training problem, we used Fast Downward (Helmert 2006) configured with A search and the LM-cut heuristic with a timeout of 2 minutes.
+As STRIPS-HGNs are implemented in Python, we used Pyperplan (Alkhazraji et al. 2011) for evaluation.
+Each heuristic is evaluated on each testing problem by running Pyperplan's A search once with a 5 minute timeout.
+Since the heuristic implementations in Pyperplan are much slower than in Fast Downward, our CPU times are preliminary.